-Our experienced training specialists can assist your organization in all phases of creation and execution of a structured OJT program that is custom-tailored for your processes.
-For some of our clients, we provide complete OJT program development services including job task analysis (JTA) and development of the OJT roadmap, lesson guides, job performance measures (JPMs), and the supporting job training reference materials.
-APS’ flexible approach allows clients to collaborate with APS to develop the program or outsource the entire effort to APS.
-APS suggests the collaborative approach to foster ownership by the client’s trainers.
+APS training specialists can assist your organization in all phases of creating an effective structured OJT (SOJT) training program.
+Our OJT program development services including job task analysis (JTA) and design of an OJT roadmap, OJT lesson guides, job performance measures (JPMs), and the supporting job training manuals and reference materials.

 OJT programs can take several forms.
 For some trainers, “on-the-job-training” means a total lack of a formal training program.
 Traditional unstructured OJT often consists of a trial-by-fire method of job training where people are forced to learn a job on their own, receiving guidance only when they make a mistake.